Wondering how to save money to travel the world?

 Pay yourself first.

-The first bills that got paid were always our savings accounts, including the travel account: payday was my most favorite day when saving to travel because it was the day I watched our travel dreams get closer in time.
+Payday was my favorite day when saving to travel because it was the day I watched our travel dreams get closer in time!

 Top off your travel fund with excess funds.